State & Local Government: SLED Security Brief

 How can we improve security with limited budgets?

-Focus on high-impact, low-cost controls first: MFA, least-privilege access, and backup testing.
+Focus on high-impact, low-cost controls first: Multi-Factor Authentication (MFA), least-privilege access, and backup testing.
 Many effective security measures are process and configuration changes rather than expensive tools.
-We can help prioritize based on your specific risks and constraints.

 What about ransomware protection for public agencies?

 Ransomware resilience combines prevention (MFA, patching, email security) with recovery (tested backups, incident response plans).
-For public agencies, recovery speed matters—citizens depend on your services.
+For public agencies, recovery speed matters because citizens depend on your services.
 See ransomware preparedness and backup testing.

 Do we need to meet state-specific cybersecurity requirements?

 Many states have enacted cybersecurity laws for public agencies.
-Requirements vary by state but often include incident reporting, security policies, and specific controls.
-We can help you understand applicable requirements and build a compliance roadmap.
+Requirements vary but often include incident reporting, security policies, and specific controls.
+Confirm applicable requirements with counsel, then build a compliance roadmap.

 How do we handle election security?